C: Removing the Duplicates

 1: What are duplicate search results?

-If the bibliographic information of two references or papers or search results is the same, we consider them as duplicate.
-If you are using bibliographic management programs such as EndNote, you could see such duplicates if you sort the references by title.
+If the bibliographic information of two references, papers, or search results is the same, we consider them duplicates.
+If you are using a bibliographic management program such as EndNote, you may see duplicate references when sorting the records by title.

-*Bibliographic information varies depending on the type of the reference.
-For a journal paper, the bibliographic information is: Authors’ Names, Title of the Paper, Name of the Journal, Volume and Issue of the Journal and the Pages in which the paper has been published.
-DOI, PMID, Abstract, etc. might be counted as bibliographic information as well.
+*Bibliographic information varies depending on the type of reference.
+For a journal paper, the bibliographic information is: Authors’ Names, Title of the Paper, Name of the Journal, Volume and Issue of the Journal, and the Pages on which the paper has been published.
+DOI, PMID, Abstract, etc., might be counted as bibliographic information as well.

 2: Why are there duplicates among the search results?

-As the amount if academic literature is growing, it is impossible to check every single journal to keep updated.
-That’s why bibliographic databases such as MEDLINE, EMBASE, CINAHL, and PsycINFO trying to collect the bibliographic information of papers published in each journal to let you search them all in one place within one database – so called ‘indexing’.
+As the volume of academic literature grows, it is impossible to keep up with every journal.
+That’s why bibliographic databases such as MEDLINE, EMBASE, CINAHL, and PsycINFO collect the bibliographic information of papers published in each journal to let you search them all in one place within a single database – so-called ‘indexing’.

-To make the papers more and more visible, the journals try to get indexed in as many important databases as they can.
+To make their papers more visible, journals aim to be indexed in as many important databases as they can.
 It means if you search several medical databases for the same research question, you will find the same paper several times because the journal has been indexed in more than one database.

 3: How to find and remove the duplicates?